What is Holistic Health?

 for infections which I knew were of viral origin.
 There is so much that can

-be done for an animal, bird, or reptile that is ailing by utilizing homeopathic medicine."
+be done for an animal, bird, or reptile that is ailing by utilizing homeopathic medicine

-Michael Dym D.V.M. - The two biggest factors in our pets' population fitness decline over several
+Michael Dym D.V.M. - The two biggest factors in our

 generations has been the severe overuse of multiple vaccines and